tolgaerok/nixos-kde/README.md

 ## *`How to run?`*

 1. Make sure `git` is usable.
 If not, *add it into your environment.systemPackages in configuration.nix:*
-   - execute `sudo nixos-rebuild switch` in your terminal
+   - Execute `sudo nixos-rebuild switch` in your terminal afterward.

 ```sh
 # Nix package collection (pkgs) that you want to include in the system environment.